Funny Games (1997 film): Themes

-However, Paul also causes the film to go against convention on a number of occasions.
-In thrillers, one protagonist that the audience can sympathize with usually survives, but here all three family members die.
-When Anna successfully shoots Peter, as a possible start to a heroic escape for the family, Paul uses a remote control to rewind the film itself and prevent her action.
-After Peter shoots Georgie, Paul scolds him for killing the child first because it goes against convention and limits the suspense for the rest of the film.
+However, Paul also causes the film to defy convention on a number of occasions.
+In horror and thrillers, one protagonist that the audience can sympathize with usually survives, but here all three family members die.
+When Anna successfully shoots Peter, potentially initiating a heroic escape for the family, Paul uses a remote control to rewind the film itself and undo the event.
+After Peter shoots Georgie, Paul scolds him for killing the child first because it goes against convention and weakens whatever suspense remains in the storyline.
 At the end of the film, the murderers prevent Anna from using a knife in the boat to cut her bonds.
-An earlier close-up had pointed out the knife's location as a possible set-up for a final-act escape, but this becomes a red herring.
+An earlier close-up points out the knife's location as a possible set-up for a final-act escape, but this turns out to be a red herring.
 At the end of the film, Paul again smirks triumphantly at the audience.
-As a self-aware character, he is able to go against the viewers' wishes and make himself the winner of the film.
+As a self-aware character, he is able to subvert viewer expectations and emerge triumphant.

 After killing Anna, Peter and Paul argue about the line between reality and fiction.
-Paul believes that a fiction that is observed is just as real as anything else, but Peter dismisses this idea.
-Unlike Paul, Peter never shows an awareness that he is in a film.
+Paul believes fiction that is observed is just as real as anything else, but Peter dismisses this idea.
+Unlike Paul, Peter never demonstrates any awareness that he is a character in a film.

-Haneke states that the entire film was not intended to be a horror film.
-He says he wanted to make a message about violence in the media by making an incredibly violent, but otherwise pointless film.
-He had written a short essay revealing how he felt on the issue, called "Violence + Media."
-The essay is included as a chapter in the book A Companion to Michael Haneke.
+Haneke states that Funny Games was not intended to be a horror film.
+He says he wanted to deliver a message about violence in the media by making an incredibly violent, but otherwise pointless film.
+His short essay revealing how he felt on the issue—called "Violence + Media"—is included as a chapter in the book A Companion to Michael Haneke.

-Film scholar Brigitte Peucker argues that the film functions to "assault the spectator," adding: "On the surface, Funny Games appears to exemplify what Stephen Prince's idea of responsibly filmmaking... but, by means of modernist strategies such as the direct look out of the frame, it establishes a complicity between the film's spectators and the murderers depicted in its narrative.
+Film scholar Brigitte Peucker argues that the film functions to "assault the spectator", adding: "On the surface, Funny Games appears to exemplify ...
+Stephen Prince's idea of responsibly filmmaking... but, by means of modernist strategies such as the direct look out of the frame, it establishes a complicity between the film's spectators and the murderers depicted in its narrative.
 It takes, therefore, an aggressive—not to say sadistic—posture toward its audience."